-For Ms. Gillis and Mr. Peraino, 50% of the annual cash target bonus under the Senior Executive Annual Bonus Plan was determined under the Discretionary component by the Co-CEOs based on the Co-CEOs' subjective rating of the named executive officers relative to overall performance for 2019.
+For Ms. Gillis and Mr. Peraino, 50%, and for Mr. Hertzman, 60%, of the annual cash target award was determined under the Discretionary component by the Co-CEOs based on the Co-CEOs' subjective rating of the named executive officers relative to overall performance for 2020.
+The determination for Ms. Gillis, Mr. Peraino and Mr. Hertzman includes a consideration of all factors deemed relevant, including, but not limited to: operational, qualitative measurements relating to the development and implementation of strategic initiatives and annual objectives; responses to unexpected developments; the development of management personnel; and the impact of any extraordinary transactions involving or affecting the Company and its subsidiaries.

-The determination for Ms. Gillis and Mr. Peraino includes a consideration of all factors deemed relevant, including, but not limited to: operational, qualitative measurements relating to the development and implementation of strategic initiatives and annual objectives; responses to unexpected developments; the development of management personnel; the impact of any extraordinary transactions involving or affecting the Company and its subsidiaries; and, for Ms. Gillis, the recommendation of Mr. Consolino.
-After considering these factors, the Co-CEOs awarded \$171,875 (125% of target) to Ms. Gillis; and \$387,500 (125% of target) to Mr. Peraino.
+^{(2) 175%} for the Co-CEOs, 150% for Mr. Berding and 125% for Ms. Gillis, Mr. Peraino and Mr. Hertzman.